anamarques1986-source/automotivepartserp/README.md

 The Gold layer is implemented in **Microsoft Fabric Warehouse**.

-It contains the curated, dimensional, and analytics-ready data model used by the Power BI Semantic Model.
+It contains the curated dimensional model consumed by the Direct Lake Semantic Model.

-Data from the Silver layer is first loaded into staging tables and then transformed into final dimension, fact, and supporting tables.

 ### Gold Processing Flow